Amos Butler

-Amos William Butler (1 October 1860 - 5 August 1937) was an American naturalist and prison reformer.
+Amos William Butler (1 October 1860 – 5 August 1937) was an American naturalist and prison reformer.

 Early life and education

-Amos Butler was born on 1 October 1860 in Brookville, Indiana to mother Hannah Wright Butler and father William W. Butler.
-Amos Butler's grandfather, also named Amos Butler, was the first settler of Brookville.
-Starting in 1877, Butler attended Hanover College.
-He then went on to attend Indiana University Bloomington, where he was a member of Phi Beta Kappa and Sigma Xi, an honorary scientific fraternity.
+Amos Butler was born on 1 October 1860 in Brookville, Indiana to Hannah Wright Butler and William W. Butler.
+Butler's grandfather, also named Amos Butler, was the first settler of Brookville.
+Beginning in 1877, Butler attended Hanover College.
+He later studied at Indiana University Bloomington, where he was a member of Phi Beta Kappa and Sigma Xi, an honorary scientific fraternity.

 Career

-Butler founded several organizations, including the Brookville Society of Natural History in 1881, the Indiana Academy of Science in 1885, and the International Committee on Mental Hygiene He was also a member of several other organizations, including the American Ornithologists' Union, Wilson Ornithological Club, the Biological Society of Washington, the Cincinnati Society of Natural History, and the Nature Study Club of Indiana.
-From 1897 to 1923, Butler was the Secretary of the Indiana Board of State Charities where he began researching prison reform and mental disabilities.
-During his career, he would serve as the president of the National Conference of Social Work and the American Prison Congress, and he would be appointed the U.S. delegate to the International Prison Congress three times.
-He retired in 1930 and began researching the native peoples of Indiana which include research on silver trading at Fort Ouiatenon.
+Butler founded several organizations, including the Brookville Society of Natural History in 1881, the Indiana Academy of Science in 1885, and the International Committee on Mental Hygiene.
+He was also a member of several other organizations, including the American Ornithologists' Union, the Wilson Ornithological Club, the Biological Society of Washington, the Cincinnati Society of Natural History, and the Nature Study Club of Indiana.
+From 1897 to 1923, Butler served as Secretary of the Indiana Board of State Charities, where he began researching prison reform and mental disabilities.
+During his career, he served as president of the National Conference of Social Work and the American Prison Congress, and he was appointed the U.S. delegate to the International Prison Congress three times.
+He retired in 1930 and began researching the native peoples of Indiana, including silver trading at Fort Ouiatenon.

 Honors

-Butler had a species of snake named after him, Butler's garter snake (Thamnophis butleri).
+A species of fish, Poecilia butleri, and a snake, Butler's garter snake (Thamnophis butleri), were named after him.

-A chapter of the National Audubon Society in Central Indiana is called the Amos Butler Audubon Society.
+A chapter of the National Audubon Society in central Indiana is named the Amos Butler Audubon Society.

-In 1903, Butler's biography was included in Who's Who in America.

-In 1910, his biography was included in American Men of Science.
+His biography was included in Who's Who in America in 1903 and in American Men of Science in 1910.